qrsforever/hzcsk12/rl/rlpyt/README.md

 ## Future Developments.

 Overall the code is stable, but might still develop, changes may occur.
-Open to suggestions/contributions for other established algorithms to add or other developments to support more use cases.
+Open to suggestions/contributions for other established algorithms to add or other developments to support more use cases--please see our simple [contribution guidelines](CONTRIBUTING.md).